 What is Sapphic Pop?

-Sapphic pop is a subgenre of indie and bedroom-pop, whose lyrics often discuss lesbian or queer subject matters.
+Sapphic pop is a subgenre of indie and bedroom-pop, that's lyrics often discuss lesbian or queer subject matters.

 With artists like Chappell Roan, Billie Eilish and Clairo frequently appearing at the top of global listening charts, filling stadiums across the world and creating waves on social media, the genre has surged to the forefront of the contemporary music scene.